 Middle School student trying to complete a semester's worth of missing assignments, prepare for final exams and hold it all together until the end of the semester.

 What is most important here?
 I realized that I needed to help him to prioritize his efforts so that he can be as successful as possible where it counts most for him.
 To do that, I needed to be clear on his agenda and his needs, while managing my own triggers and staying out of "Threat Mode."

 The result: He raised his grade by 10 points in the class that was the most important to him, while some of his classes he chose to let slide a little.
 AND it felt great (for both of us)!

 The real challenge for me is to let go of my own perfectionist tendencies and let him take the lead.
 My job becomes “snack bringer,” or “body double.”
 If your child is the one with the perfectionist tendencies, you may need to help him/her by asking, “What is most important here?” and help your child see when it's “good enough.”

-Scene 2: Darling Daughter, older Elementary student, with too many end of year activities.
+Darling Daughter, older Elementary student, with too many end-of-year activities.
 She gets completely burned out by the time that finals come around, and does everything she can to avoid studying.
 What she wants to do is just cruise through exams with her fingers crossed.